Period of Leave

 * Arrange with UMass Human Resources to have a pre-tax deduction lump sum taken from your last check

 before the unpaid leave starts.
-The deduction must cover the period of leave during which no payroll deductions
+The deduction must cover the period of leave during which no payroll

-HCSA funds and submit claims;
+using your HCSA funds and submit claims;

 while on leave.
 This process must be requested directly of the GIC's FSA vendor before your unpaid leave starts.
 You will be invoiced every two weeks.
 Premiums may be paid by check or money